Schoolcraft College Police Department

 It might be, because of severe weather or other emergencies.
 Listen to major metro area radio and local television stations.
 Additional information and updates may be found online, posted on the college’s Facebook page and on Twitter.
 If you sign up for SCalerts, you’ll receive emergency notifications on your cell phone.

 In the event of a fire, an alarm will sound.
 You’ll need to move calmly but immediately outside and stand in an area at least 50 feet from the building and away from any smoke.
 Staff and faculty will take a headcount and match it to their attendance sheet.
-Anyone unaccounted for should be reported to the Campus Police Authority Department at ext.
+Anyone unaccounted for should be reported to the Schoolcraft College Police Department at ext.
 4424 as soon as possible.

 Injury and Illness